roshanadhikari2073/hurla_project/README.md

 | 02-20-2018    | 8.00     | 8.00        | 0.146 → 0.143        | 0.503 → 0.503    |
 | 02-21-2018    | 8.00     | ~7.20       | 1.000 → 1.000        | 0.241 → 0.241    |

-### Failure Patterns
+### Behavior Trends

-- **Minimal threshold change**: Most thresholds remained pinned around the initial value of 8.0.
+- Threshold values barely changed across batches staying close to the initial value of 8.0
-- **Precision plateau**: In low-attack scenarios, precision failed to improve significantly.
+- Precision improvements were limited even when attack frequency changed
-- **Recall collapse**: On sparse-attack days, the agent was unable to compensate by lowering the threshold.
+- On days with very rare attacks recall often collapsed and the agent failed to recover
-- **Inertia**: Thresholds stagnated despite reward shaping, EMA smoothing, and dynamic anchor capping.
+- The agent showed inertia and rarely escaped its initial behavior pattern

 ---

 ## Root Causes of Failure

-### 1. Over-Simplified State Encoding
+### Simplistic State Encoding

-The agent represented each batch by only three scalar values—precision, recall, and F1—eliminating important contextual data such as class balance, anchor magnitude, or feature drift.
-This severely limited the agent’s capacity to generalize or differentiate batch complexity.
+By collapsing a batch of over a million rows into just three numbers the agent was deprived of deeper information like actual attack density class distribution shift or anchor drift

-### 2. Non-Stationary, Noisy Input Distribution
+### Non-Stationary Input Conditions

-Each day’s batch represented a radically different distribution due to network context changes.
-Traditional Q-learning assumes a Markov process with stationary transitions, which was clearly violated in this scenario.
+Every day had a completely different data profile.
+Standard Q-learning assumes a stable Markov process but that assumption breaks in dynamic network data like this

-### 3. Sparse and Low-Magnitude Rewards
+### Weak and Sparse Rewards

-When attack prevalence dropped below 1%, both true positives and false positives were rare, resulting in near-zero rewards.
-The agent had little signal to differentiate between good and bad actions.
+With attack counts below 1% reward values were extremely small giving the agent very little signal to learn from

-### 4. Inadequate Exploration and Learning Depth
+### Insufficient Exploration and Learning

-With ε=0.2 and a single episode per batch, the agent explored very little.
-Its one-step TD updates barely influenced the Q-table, which lacked the granularity to adapt across highly variable days.
+With only one episode per batch and a low exploration rate the agent had very few chances to meaningfully try new actions

-### 5. Poor Reward Surface Design
+### Misaligned Reward Surface

-The reward’s steep FP penalty (−20 per false positive) made the agent risk-averse.
-It gravitated toward inaction and preserved status quo behaviors, failing to discover thresholds that truly improved precision-recall trade-offs.
+The use of a steep false positive penalty made the agent overly cautious.
+It defaulted to safe non-adaptive thresholds instead of making learning-driven changes

 ---

-## Why Tabular Q-Learning Was a Poor Fit
+## Why Tabular Q-Learning Did Not Fit

-Tabular Q-learning is ideal for environments that are:
+Tabular Q-learning works best when the environment is:

-- Small and finite in state space
+- Small and discrete
-- Stationary in transitions and rewards
-- Frequent in reward delivery (dense feedback)
-- Trained over many episodes with full state-action coverage

-The CICIDS2018 batches violated every one of these assumptions.
-The combination of high-dimensionality, concept drift, and rare-event detection made it an ill-suited environment for traditional tabular methods.
+- Statistically stable over time
+- Provides frequent feedback
+- Allows repeated exploration of every state-action combination

+Our threshold adaptation problem violated every one of those expectations.
+The environment was large noisy and shifting with feedback too sparse to train a simple lookup-table-based agent

 ---

-## Conclusion and Future Directions
+## Conclusion and Next Steps

-The tabular Q-learning agent did not perform adequately under the demands of the CICIDS2018 setting.
-Its simplified state space, sparse rewards, and inability to adjust to temporal shifts rendered it ineffective for precision-oriented threshold tuning.
-The system remained mostly static and blind to the contextual dynamics of each batch.

-### Planned Enhancements

-To overcome these limitations, the following improvements are planned:

-- **Deep Q-Networks (DQN)** to leverage neural approximations over continuous state inputs
+Tabular Q-learning was not capable of handling the demands of this setting.
+Its shallow state representation rigid update scheme and lack of adaptability made it inadequate.
+The system was not able to evolve or converge under such high variability and reward sparsity

+### What Comes Next

+To address these limitations we plan to implement more advanced agents:

+- **Deep Q-Networks** with richer input features and neural function approximation
-- **Policy Gradient Methods** to enable smooth, stochastic action selection
+- **Policy Gradient Models** that can learn stochastic policies
-- **Replay Memory and Target Networks** for more stable Q-value propagation
+- **Replay Buffers and Target Networks** to provide stable and long-term learning
-- **Context-Rich States** including anchor trends, class distributions, and recent batch metadata
+- **Expanded State Descriptions** that include anchor stats class ratios and recent batch trends
-- **Reward Normalization** to ensure meaningful, scale-aware feedback for precision-first learning

-These enhancements aim to produce a robust, intelligent, and adaptive anomaly detection framework suitable for real-world network environments.
+- **Smoothed and Normalized Rewards** that make learning gradients more consistent

+With these enhancements we expect the system to be more intelligent and flexible and better able to handle real-world traffic conditions while achieving high precision anomaly detection

 ---

-## Contact

-For technical inquiries, implementation details, or research discussions, please open an issue in this repository or reach out through the GitHub discussion board.